Axis2 Web service and Tomcat Manager

 Retrieving Tomcat version

-It is always a good idea to retrieve the version of Tomcat to check if it is affected by any vulnerability.
-You can retrieve the version by accessing a non-existing page and generate a 404 error page:
+It's always a good idea to retrieve the version of Tomcat to check if it's affected by any vulnerability.
+You can retrieve the version by accessing a non-existing page (generating a 404

 Attacking Axis2